 The secret ingredient in this recipe?
 Limes.
 Pure, unadulterated limes.
 We know it may be tempting to buy the bottled stuff, but trust us - the difference in flavor is unreal.
 We do like to use a touch of lime extract just to give it a little extra boost, but for this most part this is made with all real fruit.

 This recipe can also be easily made with other citrus flavors, such as lemon, key lime, orange or even grapefruit!
-Serve it up with a dollop of freshly whipped cream and some berries and you will be in citrus heaven.
+Serve it up with a dollop of freshly whipped cream and along with some homemade strawberry sauce or fresh strawberry sauce and you will be in citrus heaven.

 Ingredients in Lime Bundt Cake

 - Flour - either all-purpose flour or cake flour will work best.

 - Baking Powder - this is what makes the cake rise in the oven.

 - Salt - sea salt is our favorite.

 - Sour Cream - any type of sour cream will work great.
 You can also substitute whole fat Greek yogurt, or even low-fat Greek yogurt if you are trying to cut calories.

 - Sugar - you’ll need regular white granulated sugar.